* U.S. crude oil price rise boosts energy stocks

-NEW YORK, Nov 22 (Reuters) - U.S. stocks were little changed on Wednesday, with telecom services shares among the biggest movers while the energy sector rose in line with gains in crude oil.
+NEW YORK, Nov 22 (Reuters) - U.S. stocks were little changed on Wednesday with telecom services shares among the biggest movers, while energy sector also rose tracking gains in crude oil.

-Verizon and AT&T rose 2.0 percent and 1.6 percent respectively on bets they will benefit from the U.S. government's plan to rescind net neutrality rules put in place by the Obama administration.
+Verizon and AT&T rose 2.2 percent and 1.6 percent respectively on bets they will benefit from the U.S. government's plan to rescind net neutrality rules.

-These stocks are up "given the end is in sight for net neutrality as it had been defined in 2015," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.
+"Stocks are up given the end is in sight for net neutrality as it had been defined in 2015," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

 "They would be allowed to charge the originators of the data to more accurately reflect the speed and the volume of data."

 With three Republican and two Democratic commissioners, the Federal Communications Commission is all but certain to approve the change.